jrcloutier/jrcloutier/README.md

-- 👋 Hi, I’m Jimmy Cloutier, a graduate student at the Howard Center for Investigative Journalism at Arizona State University's Walter Cronkite School of Mass Communication.
-- 👀 I’m interested in data journalism.
+👋 Hi, I’m Jimmy Cloutier, a graduate student at the Howard Center for Investigative Journalism at Arizona State University's Walter Cronkite School of Mass Communication.
+I’m interested in investigative reporting and data journalism.

-- 🌱 I’m currently learning R and JavaScript.
+🌱 I’m currently learning R, Python, and JavaScript.

-- 📫 Message me at jclouti3@asu.edu.
+📫 Message me at jclouti3@asu.edu.

 <!---
 jrcloutier/jrcloutier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.